 Trotsky's Red Army had various advantages over the anti-Bolshevik armies.
 One advantage was in human resources.
 Many who were drafted into the Red Army had little love for the Bolsheviks, and desertions from the army were high, but the Red Army had enough men who believed that they were fighting to change the world and who wanted to defend the revolution against counter-revolution.
 Another advantage was in military hardware.
 The Bolsheviks were in possession of military hardware left by the imperial army.
 They had defense industries.
 And the Bolsheviks had the advantage of holding a central position.
 The anti-Bolshevik armies, on the other hand, were scattered and their moves uncoordinated, and they were dependent on what little outside powers gave them in money, supplies and instructors.

-Forces in Russia's far northwest, consisting of British, Commonwealth and US troops, was diminishing.
+Forces in Russia's far northwest, consisting of British, British Commonwealth and US troops, was diminishing.
 Allied troops were expelled from around the town of Shenkursk after an intense battle on 19 January 1919.
-That month Britain's Daily Express echoes public opinion when it paraphrased Germany's Otto von Bismarck and said "the frozen plains of Eastern Europe are not worth the bones of a single grenadier."
+That month Britain's Daily Express echoed public opinion when it paraphrased Germany's Otto von Bismarck and said "the frozen plains of Eastern Europe are not worth the bones of a single grenadier."